-You can use Spaces to set aside money from the main balance of your additional joint current account.
+You can set aside money from the main balance of your joint current account with Spaces.

-The money you have in your account includes the main balance (the amount you see in the main part of your additional joint current account) and money you have in Spaces.
+The money you have in your account includes the main balance (the amount you see in the main part of your joint current account) and money you have in Spaces.
 You can set up a Space in the Starling app or online banking (where available) at any time.
 You can also move money between the main balance of your account and any Space linked to your account whenever you want.